SetProtocol/uniswap-tokenlist/l1l2-description.md

 Assets (tokens) must meet the following criteria:

 - Market capitalization must be over $100m, at least 6 months of price and liquidity history,
-- Excluding underdeveloped clones/fork,
+- Excluding underdeveloped clones/forks,
 - Rolling 3-month correlation with Ethereum less than 0.8,
-- Must not be consider
-- Must not be considered a security by the corresponding authorities across different jurisdiction.
+- Must not be considered a security by the corresponding authorities across different jurisdictions.

 Index Weight Calculation ----